eliekawerk/trading/README.md

-Notebooks from the Udacity course on Machine Learning for Trading
+Notebooks from the my work on Machine Learning for Trading and Finance